RIPE-NCC/rpki-commons/README.md

 ### 2019-04 version 1.9-SNAPSHOT

- - Fix: Reject CRLs with nextUpdate in the past.
+ - Fix: Warn for CRLs with nextUpdate in grace period, reject CRLs with nextUpdate outside grace period.

 ### 2020-04-24 version 1.9.0